 - Focus on long-tail keywords with no traffic.

-- Paying for links for link building efforts.
+- Paying for links for link-building efforts.

 - Long agency contracts lasting 18 months or more.

 Well, that’s the real question, isn’t it?
-For Affordable SEO in Sydney, you aren’t going to get a decent deal for under $1000 a month, and you should be shooting for at least $1500.
+For Affordable SEO services in Sydney, you aren’t going to get a decent deal for under $1000 a month, and you should be shooting for pricing around $1500.
 Anything less and the number of links, the website work, or the content quality is going to slip.
 You might be able to hire some whiz-kid in Prague who writes great copy, knows all the CMSs and can play the Google algorithm like a fiddle.
 But if you do find someone like that, ask yourself why they’re cutting their rates so much.
 It’s likely they’re outsourcing at least part of the job.
 Have a look at our article about SEO Costs for more information.

-Contact us today for a quick, no-obligation chat and let us show you how to make your website shine the brightest in the Google universe.
+Contact us today for a quick, no-obligation chat, and let us show you how to make your website shine the brightest in the Google universe.